jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_alarm_acknowledge.md

 ## How to acknowledge an alarm

 An alarm can be acknowledged from Spotlight Today or a Spotlight Overview Page.
+Click {% include inline_imageClient.html file="tb_alarms_acknowledge.png" alt="Acknowledge" %} Acknowledge.

 ## Look up an alarm once it has been acknowledged